Core Concepts

 :DwightLessons consolidate " Merge similar lessons

 Lessons accumulate over time.
-If they get stale (30+ days old), :checkhealth dwight will warn you to consolidate.
+If they get stale (30+ days old), :checkhealth dwight warns you to consolidate.

 Project Structure